zk90/jekyll-1/lessons/working-with-web-pages.md

 ```

 By studying the URL we can learn a few things.
 First, The OBO is written
-in JSP (JavaServer Pages, a web programming language which outputs
+in JSP (*JavaServer Pages*, a web programming language which outputs
 HTML), and it’s possible to retrieve individual trial entries by making
 use of the query string.
 Each is apparently given a unique ID number
 (id=t in the URL), built from the date of the trial session in the